-InSight is managed by the Jet Propulsion Laboratory, California Institute of Technology.
-JPL is also responsible for science leadership, systems engineering, navigation, mission operations and the instrument deployment arm and camera.
+InSight is managed by the Jet Propulsion Laboratory, a division of Caltech.
+JPL is also responsible for science leadership, systems engineering, navigation, mission operations, and the instrument deployment arm and camera.

-Lockheed Martin Aerospace Corporation is responsible for spacecraft development, spacecraft assembly, integration and test, launch operations and mission operations support.
-CNES would manage, integrate and deliver the SEIS, and DLR would build and deliver HP3.
-Centro de Astrobiología (CAB) of Spain will supply wind and air temperature sensors.
+Lockheed Martin Space is responsible for spacecraft development, spacecraft assembly, integration and test, launch operations, and spacecraft operations support.
+CNES managed, www.nasa.gov integrated, and delivered the SEIS, and DLR built and delivered HP3.
+Centro de Astrobiología (CAB) of Spain supplied wind and air temperature sensors.